‹‹ Back to Articles

 Do You Have a Mole Problem?
 We Can Help!

 At Mole Patrol, we know how destructive moles can be to lawns, landscaping, and property values.
-That’s why we work tirelessly to trap moles where they live and eliminate them so that you can repair the damage done to your property.
+That’s why we work tirelessly to catch moles where they live and eliminate them so that you can repair the damage done to your property.